NoNotNotes/Mneme/Garden/05/589a-diabetes-insipidus.md

 	- The test is terminated immediately if tachycardia, excessive weight loss, or hypotension develops.
 2. **Plasma Studies**: levels of ADH in the plasma, urine osmolality, and a trial of desmopressin therapy and intravenous infusion of hypertonic saline is done as further diagnostic measures.

->[!TIP] If diagnosis is confirmed but the cause is unknown, **the patient is assessed for tumors** that may be causing the disorder.
+>[!TIP] If diagnosis is confirmed but the cause is unknown, **the patient is assessed for tumors** (imaging studies) that may be causing the disorder.

 ___